 When you build the model, each data object inherits the properties of the identically named signal.

 The generated code declares the data based on the storage class that the data inherits from the associated Simulink signal.
 For example, the header file below declares local to be an exported global variable:

-/* * Exported States * * Note: Exported states are block states with an exported * global storage class designation. * */ extern real32_T local; /* '<Root>/Signal Object Chart' */
+/* * Exported States * * Note: Exported states are block states with an exported global * storage class designation.
+Code generation will declare the memory for these * states and exports their symbols. * */ extern real32_T local; /* '<Root>/Signal Object Chart' */